 Ontario Waterway Cruises has a No Tipping policy.
 We request that all passengers abide by this policy.

-Smoking is not permitted on board ship.
+Smoking or Vaping is not permitted on board ship.

 Children under 13 are not permitted.